-And Paul prayed for his friends, "And this I pray, that your love may abound still more and more in knowledge and all discernment..."
-As your pastor I have the very real fear that the more you get to know me the less you'll like me.
+^{1:9} "And this I pray, that your love may abound still more and more in knowledge and all discernment..."
+As your pastor I have the real fear that the more you get to know me the less you'll like me.
 "What happens when you realize I'm not the perfect pastor.
 I get grumpy.
 I make mistakes."
 Getting to know me is risky business!

-This is why if you want to experience joy its crucial that you fix your eyes on Jesus, and no one else.

-For Jesus is the only person of whom it can be said, "The more you get to know Him, the more you'll like Him!"
-Jesus has no downside.
-He is thoroughly cool!
+This is why to experience joy you need to fix your eyes on Jesus.
+For He is the only person of whom it can be said, "The more you know Him, the more you'll like Him!"
+He has no downside.
+Jesus is totally cool!

-Remember this when you pray for someone.
-All that keeps a

-person from falling head-over-heels in love with Jesus is getting to know Him better.
-Our love for Jesus abounds as we grow in our knowledge of Jesus.
+Recall this when you pray for a pal.
+All that keeps that person from falling head-overheels in love with Jesus is them getting to know Him better.
+Our love for Jesus abounds as we grow in our knowledge of Him.

-Paul also prays, "that you may approve the things that are excellent..."
-It's easy to choose good from bad, but it's more difficult to pick the best from the good.
+Paul also prays, ^{1:10} "that you may approve the things that are excellent..."
+It's easy to choose good from bad, but it's far more difficult to pick the best from the good.

-When you first become a Christian God calls you to clear out the evil, and replace it with what's pure.
-You make choices between good and bad - between right and wrong and the choices are pretty clear cut.
+When you first become a Christian God calls you to clear out the evil from your life, and replace it with what's pure.
+You make choices between good and bad - right and wrong - and the choices are pretty clear cut.

-But God's wants more for us - not just good things, but the best life can offer.
+But God wants more for us - not just good things, but the best life can offer.
 It's been said, "The good is often the enemy of the best."
 Good things can crowd out the best things.
-We all need to pray for the discernment to pick out the "things that are excellent..."
+This is why we all need to pray for the discernment to pick out the ^{1:10} "things that are excellent..."

-"That you may be sincere and without offense till the day of Christ..."
-Pray for a lingering, lasting sincerity.
+And also pray for a lingering, lasting sincerity, ^{1:10} "That you may be sincere and without offense till the day of Christ."
 In every Christian's life there's a gap between what we are and what we should be.
-Our goal is to shrink that gap.
-But over time we tend to ignore the gap, or be content with the gap as it is, or deny that a gap exists.

-Paul prays that God will keep the Philippians on the cutting edge of commitment - that they won't grow dull to either where they're at or where they need to be.
+Our goal should be to shrink that gap.
+But over time we tend to ignore the gap, or grow content with the gap as it is, or even deny a gap exists...
+Paul prays that God will keep the Philippians on the cutting edge - that they won't grow dull to either where they're at or where they need to be.
 He prays they maintain a sincerity about their faith.

-Paul continues his prayer in verse 11, "being filled with the fruits of righteousness which are by Jesus Christ, to the glory and praise of God."
+And he continues his prayer, verse 11, ^{1:11} "being filled with the fruits of righteousness which are by Jesus Christ, to the glory and praise of God."
 In other words, pray that your life is stamped with God's fingerprints.